[music] paused

 }

 Each commands.spawn((...)) call creates an entity with multiple components at once.
-The components are passed as a tuple.
-Bevy treats each element as a separate component and attaches all of them to the same entity.
+The components are passed as a tuple, Bevy treats each element as a separate component and attaches all of them to the same entity.

 Sprite::from_color(Color::WHITE, Vec2::new(10.0, 100.0)) creates a visual rectangle without loading any image files.
-The first argument is the fill color, the second is the size in pixels.
-Left and right paddles are 10 pixels wide by 100 pixels tall.
-The ball is a 10x10 square.
+The first argument is the fill color (white), the second is the size in pixels (10 wide, 100 tall).

-Transform::from_xyz(-350.0, 0.0, 0.0) positions the left paddle 350 pixels to the left of center.
-Since our window is 800 pixels wide, the left edge is at -400, so the paddle sits 50 pixels from the left edge.
+Transform::from_xyz(-WINDOW_WIDTH / 2.0 + PADDLE_OFFSET, 0.0, 0.0) positions the left paddle.
+Our window is 800 pixels wide, so WINDOW_WIDTH / 2.0 = 400.
+The paddle sits at x = -400 + 50 = -350 (- 50 pixels from the left edge).
 The right paddle is at the mirror position.
-The ball starts at the exact center.

-Making the Paddles Move
+Making the paddles move

 fn move_paddle(